Shrines, Chapels and other Secrets in the Mountains of Italy

 Sacro Monte di Oropa

 The Mount of Oropa is located close to the city of Biella and its complex was built in 1617 and consists of 12 chapels dedicated to the life of the Virgin.
-The chapels were built in parallel rows and have varying interior designs and were built in two parallel rows.
+The chapels were built in parallel rows and have varying interior designs.

 The twelve chapels lie along a path winding its way up the mount and depict the life of the Virgin in fresco and with brilliantly painted terracotta figurines.
 The Sanctuary of La Madonna di Orta, a house of worship that pre-dates the mountain chapels, houses an ancient Black Madonna.